RainbowMiner/RainbowMiner/README.md

 ## WEB-INTERFACE

 For your convenience, you can monitor and setup RainbowMiner using your web browser.
 Simply open the URL [localhost:3999](http://localhost:3999) in a new browser tab.
-The web interface is split into three pages:

-- Home: the actual running miners plus the fastest miners, sorted by the selected devices.
+- Dashboard: shows the live running miners & pool balances
-- Pools: a list of all available pools.
-You can change the pool parameters, like currencies and penalty (under development)
-- Setup: general setup of the runtime parameters (under development)
+- Selected Devices: lists the preselected devices (through command line parameter or configuration)
+- All Devices: lists all available devices in your rig
+- Best Pools: lists the best possible pool for every algorithm
+- All Pools: lists all pools available vs. all algorithm
+- Miners: lists all miners vs. all algorithm
+- Active Miners: lists the best possible miners for each algorithm
+- Manage Stats: reset stats of failed miners & reset all benchmarks

 ## CREDITS